apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 # Troubleshooting Guide

-A number of commons questions and answers are gathered here.
+A number of common questions and answers are gathered here.
 Please watch for updates as this is likely to grow as time/development moves on.

 ## How do I tune/extend MongoDb, MySQL, Spring Webflow, etc?